 Although there is plenty of indoor seating, you will find only a few tables outside in the narrow alley.
 The place is usually full during peak hours.

 At the same time, people are passing by almost non-stop.
-It is a convenient spot if you want to have your meal while watching the crowds passing by.
+It is a convenient spot to have your meal while watching the crowds passing by.

 Thalassino Ageri